Making Tax Digital- Deadline extended

 - Authorise the software

-The First step to register in the digital tax regime of the UK is to choose from the two options:
+The First step to registering in the digital tax regime of the UK is to choose from two options:

 - Use a compatible software package with which you can digitally record and submit your VAT returns.